-Prior to joining the Keppel Group, Mr Lim was a Partner with Bain & Company where he led the firm's Consumer Products & Retail as well as Organisation and Change Management practices in Southeast Asia.
-Mr Lim was also responsible for human capital development and recruitment for Bain in the region.
+Prior to joining the Keppel Group in 2016, Mr Lim was a Partner with Bain & Company where he led the firm's Consumer Products & Retail as well as Change Management and Organisation practices in Southeast Asia.
+He began his career with the firm in 1997, working across Bain's Southeast Asia, as well as Melbourne, San Francisco and Tokyo offices, on projects that spanned from Papua New Guinea to Nigeria.
+Mr Lim's leadership roles at Bain included heading Human Resources and Recruiting for Southeast Asia.

 Mr Lim is a board member of Keppel Infrastructure Holdings Pte Ltd and is also a director of various subsidiaries of Keppel Corporation Limited and Keppel Land Limited.
+He was appointed as a Director of Keppel Capital Holdings Pte Ltd with effect from 1 October 2021.
+Mr Lim is currently a member of the INSEAD Facilities Committee and he also sits on the board of Glyph Community Limited with effect from 1 December 2021.